21 Stunning Varieties of Prayer Plants to Grow at Home

 ‘Flamestar,’ a cultivated variety of Goeppertia veitchiana, looks like it holds an entire jungle right in its foliage.

-A close up vertical image of Goeppertia veitchiana 'Flamestar' growing in a small wooden pot set on a small white table pictured on a soft focus background.
+A close up vertical image of Goeppertia veitchiana 'Flamestar' prayer plant growing in a small wooden pot set on a small white table pictured on a soft focus background.

-‘Flamestar’ has an upright growth habit and can grow to be up to 24 inches tall.
+‘Flamestar’ has an upright growth habit and can reach up to 24 inches tall.

-Another cultivated variety of G. veitchiana, ‘Medallion’ has large, rounded leaves with a feathery pattern.
+Another cultivated variety, ‘Medallion’ has large, rounded leaves with a feathery pattern.

 A close up horizontal image of Goeppertia veitchiana 'Medallion' with green, cream, and red foliage.